delgada-ui/cli/README.md

-# cli
+# Delgada CLI

-CLI and tooling for Delgada.
+The command line interface and standard tooling used for Delgada development.